DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 The pins on the PLC are also tagged to their respective peripheral.
 DI a/b are Digital Input ports and DQ a/b are Digital Output ports.

 ## Analysis

+* Constraint: **Must be able to communicate with our PC and database**

+^ This constraint is discussed elsewhere.
+Please refer to the Identification Subsystem.

+* Constraint: **Must be able to fit in a 3x1x1 foot area (LxWxH)**

+^ This constraint was given to us by the mechanical team as the approximated space that we would have for the electircal components in the back of the vending machine.
+The following images will show the area that the PLC takes up.
+The order is length, width, height.
+The dimensions will also be given below each image in inches and millimeters.

 ![PLCToDriver](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-Signoff-PLC/images/PLCToDriver.jpg)